 As a bonus, the Nest Learning Thermostat comes with a screwdriver that has Phillips and flathead ends.
 During testing, we used the screwdriver whenever another thermostat required one.
 No other thermostat comes with the tools you need for installation, which is one of the reasons it overtook the ecobee4 in installation simplicity.

 The Nest's built-in battery slowly pulls energy from your HVAC wiring, so you don't need a C wire in your system.
 The disadvantage to this is the unit sometimes needs to charge for 30 minutes after installation, though in our case, it didn’t have to.
-The built-in battery also means you don't need to replace batteries like you do with the Emerson Sensi and LUX/GEO, two other digital thermostats we tested that don't need C wires.
+The built-in battery also means you don't need to replace batteries as you do with the Emerson Sensi and LUX/GEO, two other digital thermostats we tested that don't need C wires.

 The System Match feature on Nest's website makes it easy to know if the thermostat works with your existing wiring.
 There is also a built-in level to help you install your Nest evenly on the wall, a feature only the best thermostats have.
 Nest recommends professional installation if you have a whole-home humidifier, dehumidifier or dual-fuel system.
 Our test home had none of those, so installing it ourselves was not a problem.

 While we were able to set up the Nest without contacting customer service, it's nice to have help if you need it.
-You can contact Nest through social media, live chat, email and phone.
+You can contact Nest through social media, live chat, email, and phone.
 The company’s online community brings users and employees together to ask questions, make feature requests and get assistance.
 Nest's two-year warranty is shorter than the industry average of three years – it isn't bad, but generous warranties are better.

 Although you can set a seven-day schedule, this smart thermostat can program itself without any help.
 Unlike typical thermostats, the Nest tracks every time you adjust the temperature or schedule and learns your preferences after a week of observation.
 If your weekly schedule is predictable, it matches to your routine seamlessly.
 If your schedule is variable, the Nest reprograms itself once a pattern emerges.